 Because of the citied lack of substantial evidence, Powell granted compulsory nonsuit to Rader and Balser’s case against GSK.

 In a written opinion issued in February 2017, Powell explained his bench ruling, calling the grant of nonsuit “an unfortunate, but absolute, necessity” because of an omitted witness question.
 Powell noted the plaintiffs’ counsel failed to ask Dr. Robert Kiehn, the physician who prescribed Paxil to Balser, if Kiehn would have still prescribed the drug if he knew at the time about the potential birth defect risk.

 “This failure painted the court, and the plaintiffs, into an unfortunate corner,” Powell wrote.
 “Because the plaintiffs did not ask these questions, the jury could do no better than guess as to whether the additional information would have caused Dr. [Robert] Kiehn not to prescribe Paxil in this instance.”

 The plaintiffs are appealing Powell’s decision to the state Superior Court based on an alleged 11 points of error in the ruling.
-On April 21, 2016, Philadelphia Country Judge Arnold New agreed to pause the consolidated Paxil litigation program until a final conclusion is reached in the case.
+On April 21, 2016, Philadelphia County Court of Common Pleas Judge Arnold New agreed to pause the consolidated Paxil litigation program until a final conclusion is reached in the case.

 $6.2 Million Settlement Reached in Canadian Lawsuit